Responses to the COVID-19 pandemic in March 2020: 17 March

-As Southeast Asian countries reported over 480 cases of COVID-19 and eight deaths, the World Health Organization called for countries to “act now” and urgently scale-up “aggressive” measures to address the disease.
+As Southeast Asian countries reported over 480 cases of COVID-19 and eight deaths, the World Health Organization called for countries to "act now" and urgently scale-up "aggressive" measures to address the disease.

 UN agencies the International Organization for Migration and the UN refugee agency, UNHCR, announced they had temporarily halted resettlement travel for refugees.

 The United Nations' agency for children, UNICEF, offered advice on how parents and carers could talk to children about the coronavirus.

 New Zealand Health Minister David Clark announced that New Zealand Government will deport foreign tourists who flout government requirements to self-quarantine for two weeks.
 Later, Immigration New Zealand detained two foreign tourists for refusing to comply with self-quarantine requirements.
 That same day, Finance Minister Grant Robertson announced a NZ$12.1 billion COVID-19 coronavirus business package to aid businesses, beneficiaries, and health services affected by the COVID-19 outbreak.

 Jon Landau, the co-producer of the Avatar film sequels, announced that film production at the New Zealand–based Stone Street Studios had been suspended in response to the coronavirus outbreak.
 However, filming will continue in Los Angeles.

 Panama banned all non-resident foreigners from entering the country.
 Panamanian authorities also began to use the #QUEDATEENCASA (#STAYATHOME) hashtag on social media in an attempt to convince people to stay at home in self-quarantine.

-The UEFA announced the upcoming Euro 2020 will be postponed to June 11 to July 11, 2021, marking the first time in the 60-year history of UEFA championship that has ever been postponed.
+The UEFA announced the upcoming Euro 2020 will be postponed to 11 June to 11 July 2021, marking the first time in the 60-year history of UEFA championship that has ever been postponed.

-The upcoming 2020 French Open, the second Grand Slam tennis event of the year, announced that it will be postponed to September 20 to October 4, 2020, in response to the coronavirus outbreak in France.
+The upcoming 2020 French Open, the second Grand Slam tennis event of the year, announced that it will be postponed to 20 September to 4 October 2020, in response to the coronavirus outbreak in France.

 In the US, several tourism spots, including the Statue of Liberty and Ellis Island, White House, Broadway, and Smithsonian museums have shut down.